golemfactory/golem-docs/src/pages/docs/golem-js/reference/classes/executor_executor.TaskExecutor.md

 ▸ **end**(): `Promise`<`void`\>

-Stop all executor services and shut down executor instance
+Stop all executor services and shut down executor instance.

+You can call this method multiple times, it will resolve only once the executor is shutdown.

 #### Returns